Jackson Manuel

-Jackson Manuel (born 24 February 2003) is a professional New Zealand footballer who plays as a midfielder for Wellington Phoenix.
+Jackson John Manuel (born 24 February 2003) is a professional New Zealand footballer who plays as a midfielder for Northern League club Auckland City.

+Career

 Manuel was first called up to the Wellington Phoenix first team in December 2021, but did not appear for the club until 19 March 2022, making his debut in a 4–0 loss to Newcastle Jets.

+Personal life

 Manuel is of Ngāti Porou and Spanish descent.